 Next year perhaps we'll look again at replacing our central heating boiler with a heat pump.
 It's important that we all stop using fossil fuels but for now, with covid raging, the step of using a bit less is still worthwhile.

-It's now January 2022 so I have a result.
 We consumed 148 m3 of gas in December 2021 vs. 147 m3 in both December 2019 and 2020, the two previous winters with full triple glazing downstairs.
-Clearly there's no dramatic change.
-I can't say how this December compared with the previous two.
-But even if this makes no difference to gas consumption it does make our home more comfortable.
+Clearly there's no dramatic change there.
+January, February and March looked a lot better: We consumed 183 m3, 144 m3 and 107 m3 in Jan, Feb and March 2021 vs. 130 m3, 107m3 and 50m3 in 2022.
+There's still little data and this could be because those months in 2022 were milder.
+As more time passes there will be more data.
+But even if this makes no difference to gas consumption it does at least make our home more comfortable.